ottomatica/slim/README.md

 ### Running a micro-vm

-Provision a new instance of the given micro-vm image as a virtual machine.
+Provision a new instance of the given micro-vm image as a virtual machine (using virtualbox).
+Use `-p kvm` or `-p hyperkit` to switch providers.

 ```
 $ slim run micro1 alpine3.8-simple